 Adding a member to a consistency group

-Following an addition of a member to a consistency group and prior to taking another snapshot group, the consistency group is in a state where, if it needs to be restored from one of its snapshot group, the snapshot group does not have a snapshot for each of the consistency group members.
-In the example that is provided in the following image, a consistency group (1) has two members.
+Following an addition of a member to a consistency group and prior to taking another snapshot group of the consistency group, the consistency group is in a state where it cannot be restored from any of its snapshot groups, because there is no snapshot group having a snapshot for each of the consistency group members.
+In the example in the following image, a consistency group has two members (1).
 A snapshot group is created, in which there are two snapshots, one for each of the consistency group's members (2).
-A new member is added to the consistency group, creating a situation in which the snapshot group cannot restore the entire consistency group, if asked to do so (3).
-Upon the creation of a new snapshot group, it contains a snapshot for each of the consistency group members (4).
+A new member is added to the consistency group (3), creating a situation in which the snapshot group cannot restore the entire consistency group until the creation of a new snapshot group that contains a snapshot for each of the consistency group members (4).

 Removing a member from a consistency group

-Usually, the snapshot group contains snapshots in a number that matches the number of members of the consistency group (see 1 in the image below).
+Usually, the snapshot group contains the same number of snapshots as there are members in the consistency group (see 1 in the image below).
 When a member is removed from a consistency group, the snapshot groups all have a superfluous member (2).
-The snapshot groups are adjusted - by removing the no longer needed snapshot - so they again have a number of snapshots that matches the number of members in the consistency group.
+The snapshot groups are adjusted - by removing the no longer needed snapshot - so they again have the same number of snapshots as there are members in the consistency group.